lunjiaqi/Short-Answer-Grader-Baseline/README.md

 This project is the baseline we implemented for short answer grading using NLP techniques.
 This project is simply a re-implementation of the baseline provided in the following paper and used in SemEval-2013 Task 7 for Joint Student Response Analysis.

-yroslava O. Dzikovska, Rodney D. Nielsen, Chris Brew.
+Myroslava O. Dzikovska, Rodney D. Nielsen, Chris Brew.
 "Towards Effective Tutorial Feedback for Explanation Questions: A Dataset and Baselines."
 In Proceedings of the 2012 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2012).
 Jun 4-6, 2012.
 Montreal, Canada.

 More information about the task can be found in the following link: